Say Goodbye to Hollywood

 "Say Goodbye to Hollywood" is a song written and performed by Billy Joel, first released in 1976 on his album Turnstiles as its opening track.
 It was originally released in the United States as the B-side to "I've Loved These Days" before being released as A-side in various countries like the UK, Germany and Australia in November 1976, with "Stop in Nevada" as the B-side.
-However, the song achieved greater recognition in 1981 when a live version from Songs in the Attic was released as a US single, with the live version of "Summer, Highland Falls" as a B-side.
+However, the song achieved greater recognition when a live version from Songs in the Attic, issued September 9th, 1981, was released as a US single, with the live version of "Summer, Highland Falls" as a B-side.
 Joel wrote the song after moving back to New York City in 1975; he had previously relocated to Los Angeles in 1972 in an attempt to get out of an onerous record deal.
 The character who represents this song on the Turnstiles album cover is the man wearing sunglasses and a leather jacket and holding a suitcase.